yssource/rhai/README.md

 ### Packages

 Rhai functional features are provided in different _packages_ that can be loaded via a call to `load_package`.
-Packages reside under `rhai::packages::*` and the trait `rhai::packages::Package` must be imported in order for packages to be used.
+Packages reside under `rhai::packages::*` and the trait `rhai::packages::Package` must be loaded in order for packages to be used.

 ```rust